-\textbf{ChestX-ray14}~\cite{wang2017chestxray} is a large-scale medical imaging dataset commonly used for automated thoracic disease classification.
-It consists of 112,120 frontal-view chest X-ray images collected from 30,805 unique patients.
-Each image is annotated with one or more disease labels, making the dataset naturally suitable for multi-label classification tasks.
-These labels were extracted from corresponding radiology reports using natural language processing techniques.
+\textbf{ChestX-ray14}~\cite{wang2017chestxray} is a large-scale medical imaging dataset widely used for automated thoracic disease classification.
+It contains 112,120 frontal-view chest X-ray images collected from 30,805 unique patients.
+Each image is annotated with one or more disease labels, making the dataset naturally suited to multi-label classification.
+These labels are extracted from the corresponding radiology reports using natural language processing techniques.
 The dataset includes 14 disease categories: \textit{Atelectasis}, \textit{Cardiomegaly}, \textit{Consolidation}, \textit{Edema}, \textit{Effusion}, \textit{Emphysema}, \textit{Fibrosis}, \textit{Hernia}, \textit{Infiltration}, \textit{Mass}, \textit{Nodule}, \textit{Pleural Thickening}, \textit{Pneumonia}, and \textit{Pneumothorax}.
 In addition, a \textit{No Finding} label is used to indicate negative samples in which none of the 14 diseases are present.
-Due to its scale, real-world variability, and label noise, ChestX-ray14 provides a challenging benchmark for developing and evaluating deep learning models in medical image analysis, particularly in multi-label, imbalanced scenarios.
-We conduct experiments under two label-skewed FL settings on this dataset, using configurations of $\beta = 0.5$, $\gamma = 0.5$ and $\beta = 0.1$, $\gamma = 0.5$.
-Since a significant portion of the dataset is ``No Finding'' samples, we distribute these evenly across all clients in both settings.
+Due to its large scale, real-world variability, and inherent label noise, ChestX-ray14 provides a challenging benchmark for developing and evaluating deep learning models in medical image analysis, particularly in multi-label and imbalanced scenarios.
+We conduct experiments on this dataset under two label-skewed FL configurations: $\beta = 0.5$, $\gamma = 0.5$ and $\beta = 0.1$, $\gamma = 0.5$.
+Since a significant portion of the dataset (57\% of the training data) is \textit{No Finding} samples, we distribute these samples evenly across all clients in both settings.
 This setup mimics realistic clinical scenarios where healthy cases are common, while disease cases are relatively rare and unequally distributed across institutions.
-Figure~\ref{fig: Xray_data_distribution} shows the class-wise data distribution across clients.
+Figure~\ref{fig:Xray_data_distribution} illustrates the resulting class-wise data distributions across clients.